robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 Arise in many contexts, such as the analysis of ensted loops in computer programs.

 ## Evaluating a Double Summation
+To evaluate the double sum, first expand the inner summation and then continue by computing the outer summation:
 $$
 \begin{aligned}
 \sum_{i=1}^{4} \sum_{j=1}^{3} i j &=\sum_{i=1}^{4}(i+2 i+3 i) \\